Certifiable Factor Graph Optimization: Related work

-To address this computational challenge, prior work has explored several strategies for improving the scalability of SDP optimization methods.
-One approach involves approximating the SDP cone itself via simpler convex relaxations such as linear programs (LPs), second-order cone programs (SOCPs), or {sum-of-squares hierarchies like DSOS and SDSOS~\cite{ahmadi2019dsos}}.
-While these approximate methods can be very effective at reducing computational complexity, they do not guarantee the recovery of an exact solution to the original SDP, potentially sacrificing the very exactness and certifiability properties that motivated our use of semidefinite relaxations for certifiable estimation.
-Another common approach is \emph{chordal decomposition}, which decomposes a large SDP into smaller interconnected SDPs, reducing the size of the largest matrix variable and thus the primary computational bottleneck.
-However, chordal decomposition is commonly implemented via consensus-ADMM, a first-order optimization method with sublinear convergence rates that can exhibit prohibitively slow convergence on badly conditioned problems~\cite{boyd2011distributed}.
-Many problems of interest in robotics, such as pose graph optimization and bundle adjustment, are known to be very badly conditioned, making chordal decomposition impractically slow for these applications.
+To address this computational challenge, prior work has explored several strategies for improving the scalability of semidefinite optimization methods \cite{Majumdar2020Scalability}.
+One common approach is to replace the semidefinite program itself with simpler convex approximations, such as linear programs (LPs), second-order cone programs (SOCPs), or sum-of-squares hierarchies like DSOS and SDSOS~\cite{ahmadi2019dsos}.
+While this approach can significantly reduce computational complexity, it does not guarantee the recovery of an \emph{exact} solution to the original SDP, thereby sacrificing the global optimality and certifiability properties that make certifiable estimation so appealing.
+Another widely employed strategy is \emph{chordal decomposition}, which exploits sparsity in the data matrices to decompose a large SDP into smaller interconnected subproblems, thereby reducing the size of the largest matrix decision variable (which is the primary factor determining the cost of SDP optimization) \cite{Vandenberghe2015Chordal}.
+However, the resulting decomposed problem is typically solved using nonsmooth first-order optimization methods such as consensus ADMM \cite{Boyd2011ADMM} that have sublinear convergence rates, and can thus exhibit prohibitively slow convergence when applied to badly-conditioned problems.
+Unfortunately, many fundamental estimation problems in robotics, including pose graph optimization and bundle adjustment, are known to be poorly conditioned, rendering such methods impractically slow in these settings.

-The most effective approach to date for implementing large-scale certifiable estimation methods is \textit{Burer-Monteiro (BM) factorization}~\cite{burer2003nonlinear, boumal2016non}.
-Rather than optimizing over the full semidefinite matrix, BM factorization exploits the existence of low-rank solutions by searching directly for a low-rank factors.
-This reduces the search from a high-dimensional positive semidefinite matrix to low-dimensional factors, yielding significant memory savings (from \( \mathcal{O}(n^3) \) to \( \mathcal{O}(n p^2) \), where \( p \ll n \) is the chosen rank of the factorization) and reformulating the optimization as a standard low-dimensional nonlinear program (NLP).
-Critically, this allows the use of fast second-order NLP methods of the same type already employed in factor graph optimization.
-These methods are known to be efficient in practice and handle bad numerical conditioning much better than first-order methods~\cite{nocedal2006numerical}.
-Notably, essentially all examples of large-scale certifiable estimators for geometric perception tasks that have appeared in the literature to date are built upon this framework~\cite{rosen2019se, holmes2023efficient, fan2020cpl, papalia2024certifiably, tian2021distributed, tian2022kimera}.